Biscgit/battery-neofetch/README.md

 ### Other

-- Pacman themed bottom color-bar
 - Planet ASCII-art with colorful stars
+- Extendable with own configs

 ## ToDo's